Kokomaung1500/English-football-Clubs-Myanmar-Nicknames/README.md

 ## Acknowledgements
 - The data in this dataset has been compiled by Pyae Sone Phyo.
-- Data sources include club websites, fan forums, and official publications.
+- Data sources include myanmar fooball fan communities and fan pages.
 ## License
 - This dataset is provided under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt the data for any purpose, even commercially, as long as proper attribution is provided.